l7mp/stunner/README.md

 $ until [ -n "$(kubectl get svc -n default stunner -o jsonpath='{.status.loadBalancer.ingress[0].ip}')" ]; do sleep 1; done
 ```

-If this hangs for minutes, then your load-balancer integration is not working.
-If using
+If this hangs for minutes, then your load-balancer integration is not working (ff using
 [Minikube](https://github.com/kubernetes/minikube), make sure `minikube tunnel` is
-[running](https://minikube.sigs.k8s.io/docs/handbook/accessing).
+[running](https://minikube.sigs.k8s.io/docs/handbook/accessing)).
 In this case, skip the next step
 and proceed to configure STUNner external reachability using the `NodePort` service.
 Otherwise,
 query the public IP address and port used by STUNner from Kubernetes.